Ariel-Alejandr0/Dotfiles/README.md

 # Dotfiles
-This is the dotfiles of my BSPWM rice.
+Those are the dotfiles of my BSPWM rice.